-- It does not diminish the scientific validity of the study;
+- Diminish the scientific validity of the study

-- It does not alter the qualifications of the research team;
+- Alter the qualifications of the research team

-- It does not alter the facilities available to support the safe conduct of the research;
+- Alter the facilities available to support the safe conduct of the research

-- It does not include any other factor that would warrant review by the convened IRB;
+- Include any other factor that would warrant review by the convened IRB

 Examples of Minor Changes

-- Addition or removal of research personnel (e.g., research assistant, sponsor/advisor, etc.), so long as it does not alter the competence of the research team to conduct the research;
+- Addition or removal of research personnel (e.g., RA, advisor, etc.), so long as it does not alter the competence of the research team to conduct the research

 - Alteration of the funding source